jaredhanson/draft-oauth-scss/draft-hanson-oauth-session-continuity.md

 # Introduction

-In OAuth, an authorization server issues access tokens to clients, which are used to access protected resources hosted by a resource server.
-Prior to issuing tokens, the authorization server authenticates the end-user and obtains consent.
-This interaction establishes a session in which the end-user accesses both the authorization server and one or more applications.
+In OAuth 2.0 {{!RFC6749}}, an authorization server issues an access token and refresh token to a client.
+The client uses the access token to access protected resources hosted by a resource server, and uses the refresh token to obtain access tokens from the authorization server.
+While the authorization server, client, and resource server are separate entities, the usage of the access token and refresh token forms a logical authorization session shared between each entity.

-These sessions can be long-lived, lasting for days or months.
-During this time, the status of the end-user and her device, such as location, network address, or security posture, may change - requring a change in access privileges.
+The access token and refresh token are issued by the authorization server after authenticating the resource owner and obtaining authorization.
+Authorization is typically obtained by interacting with the resource owner via the authorization endpoint.
+Once authorization has been obtained, issuance of the tokens initiates an ongoing session in which protected resources may be accessed over a period of hours or even days.

-Unfortunately, typical OAuth deployments determine access only at the time of authentication and lack awareness of dynamically changing information about ongoing sessions.
+During this time, the status of the resource owner and her device, such as role, location, or security posture, may change.
+Increasingly, access to protected resources needs to be based on this dynamically changing context.
+However, typical OAuth deployments evaluate this context infrequently - often only at session initiation.

-This specification defines a mechanism in which clients and resource servers can share session signals with an authorization server.
-These signals are transported using existing OAuth 2.0 endpoints.
-Use of existing endpoints is intended to provide a lightweight approach to continuous authorization, while complimenting future protocols that provide real-time access evaluation using a publish-subscribe approach.
+This specification provides mechanisms by which an OAuth deployment can both increase the frequency of access policy evaluation during a session, as well as increase awareness of dynamically changing context about the session used to inform policy decisions.

 ## Client Profiles